Free expat tax extension icon

 Tax type Costa Rica United States

 Income tax Only Costa Rican-sourced income is taxed.
+Progressive rates: 0%–25%.
+Global income taxed.
+Rates vary by income bracket; federal ranges: 10%–37%.

 Social security tax Not taxed by Costa Rica.
 Subject to tax; up to 85% of benefits may be taxable depending on total income.

-Property tax 0.25% of declared value annually.
+Property tax 0.25% of the declared value annually.
 Local rates vary widely; typically 1%–2% depending on the state and municipality.

 Capital gains 15% for local gains; foreign gains not taxed.
 Long-term capital gains taxed at 0%, 15%, or 20% federally, plus possible state tax.

-Luxury home tax 0.25%–0.55% on homes over $250,000 (USD equivalent).
+Luxury home tax Separate from the 0.25% municipal property tax.
+Progressive 2026 scale: 0.25%–0.55%; filing due January 15.
 No federal luxury home tax; local mansion taxes may apply in select states.

 US citizens – tax reporting doesn't stop at the border

 Even if you retire in Costa Rica, your US tax obligations remain.
-As an American citizen or green card holder, you must file a federal return each year using Form 1040, reporting all worldwide income – including Social Security, pensions, and retirement distributions.
-If you earn income abroad, you may qualify to exclude up to $130,000 using Form 2555, or reduce double taxation through credits with Form 1116.
+As an American citizen or green card holder, whether you must file Form 1040 each year depends on your income, filing status, and age – but if you do, you must report all worldwide income – including Social Security, pensions, and retirement distributions.

-Additionally, foreign financial reporting rules apply.
+FATCA and FBAR reporting rules also apply.
 You must file an FBAR (FinCEN Form 114) if the combined balance of your foreign accounts exceeds $10,000 at any time during the year.
 If your specified foreign financial assets exceed $200,000 at year-end – or $300,000 at any point – you must also submit Form 8938 under FATCA.
-Filing the correct forms ensures compliance with IRS regulations and protects your financial peace of mind while living abroad.

 Real estate – housing options & costs

-If you're thinking about settling in Costa Rica, renting is often the way to go.
-You can find a cozy one-bedroom for around $662/month in the city – or about $466 if you head outside the hustle.
+If you're thinking about settling in Costa Rica, renting is often the smart starting point.
+You can find a cozy one-bedroom for around $662/month in the city – or about $466 if you head outside the urban hustle.
 Need more space?
 A three-bedroom apartment runs $900–$1,497, depending on location and style.

-While buying is less common, homes range from $75,000–$300,000 – but with mortgage rates near 10.5%, it's something we need to budget for carefully.
+While buying is less common, homes range from $75,000–$300,000.
+With mortgage rates near 10.5%, it's something to budget for carefully.

 Healthcare in Costa Rica: what retirees need

-- You’ll notice public care is affordable and comprehensive – but expect slower service, with wait times and staff responsiveness rated moderate to low.
-That’s why many expats pair Caja with private coverage.
+• Once your residency is approved, you are legally required to register with the Caja system within a set timeframe; contributions vary by category and reported income.
+Public care is affordable and comprehensive – but expect slower service, with wait times and staff responsiveness rated moderate to low.
+That's why many expats pair Caja with private coverage.

-- Private hospitals here are top-tier – with modern equipment, short wait times and English-speaking staff, it's easy to feel at home.
-Costa Rica’s private care ranks high for quality and convenience – especially appealing for Canadian and American retirees.
+• Private hospitals here are top-tier – with modern equipment, short wait times, and English-speaking staff, it's easy to feel at home.
+Costa Rica's private care ranks high for quality and convenience, especially appealing for Canadian and American retirees.

 Real talk: what to expect & how to adapt